-- Support for all: Building a community that is empathic, supportive, and stigma-free and welcomes anyone on their family building journey regardless of their path to parenthood. - Keeping it personal: Offering real, relatable stories, making personal connections, and nurturing relationships to build camaraderie.
+- Support for all: Building a community that is empathic, supportive, and stigma-free; Welcoming anyone on their family building journey regardless of their path to parenthood. - Keeping it personal: Offering real, relatable stories, making personal connections, and nurturing relationships to build camaraderie.

-- Community-led: Recognizing that the most impactful communities are those led by people who reflect the communities being served. - Unbiased information: Ensuring access to holistic and unbiased reproductive health education, including infertility, pregnancy loss, and family building, for everyone. - Equitable access: Acknowledging that family building journeys are inexplicably tied to race/ethnicity, socioeconomic status, household income, geographical location, sexual orientation, gender identity, and family makeup and working to eliminate barriers to physical, social, health, and mental health resources and support for family building journeys. - Autonomy for all: Fighting for personal and reproductive health care autonomy for all forever.
+- Community-led: Recognizing that the most impactful communities are those led by people who reflect the communities being served. - Unbiased information: Ensuring access to holistic and unbiased reproductive health education, including infertility, pregnancy loss, and family building, for everyone. - Equitable access: Acknowledging that family building journeys are inexplicably tied to race/ethnicity, socioeconomic status, household income, geographical location, sexual orientation, gender identity, and family makeup; Working to eliminate barriers to physical and mental health resources for family building journeys. - Autonomy for all: Fighting for personal and reproductive health care autonomy for all forever.